Unit 4 - Practice Quiz

 C. Goods and Services Tax

-D. General Sales Tax
+D. Government Sales Tax

 2 When was the Goods and Services Tax (GST) implemented in India?